riturajsingh0001/Encrypted-Chat-Relay/README.md

-End-to-End Encrypted Chat Relay 🔒

-A secure, multi-threaded P2P messaging system built with Python.
-This project demonstrates true End-to-End Encryption (E2EE) using Elliptic Curve Cryptography and AES-GCM, ensuring that the relay server remains completely blind to the message content.

-🚀 Features

-True End-to-End Encryption: Messages are encrypted locally on the client before transmission.
-The server only sees encrypted bytes.

-Perfect Forward Secrecy: Uses Ephemeral Elliptic Curve Diffie-Hellman (SECP256R1) keys.
-Keys are generated fresh for every session and are never stored.

-Authenticated Encryption: Implements AES-256-GCM to provide both confidentiality and integrity.
-Any tampering with the ciphertext is immediately detected.

-Blind Relay Architecture: The server acts as a dumb pipe, broadcasting raw bytes without the ability to decrypt them.

-Multi-threaded Client: Handles sending and receiving messages simultaneously for a seamless chat experience.

-🛠️ Technology Stack

-Language: Python 3

-Networking: socket, threading

-Cryptography: cryptography library (hazmat primitives)

-Key Exchange: ECDH (SECP256R1)

-KDF: HKDF (SHA-256)

-Encryption: AES-GCM (256-bit)

-📋 Prerequisites

-You need Python 3 installed.
-You also need to install the cryptography library: pip install cryptography

-⚙️ How to Run

-This system requires one server instance and at least two client instances.

-1. Start the Server

-Open a terminal and run the server.
-It will listen for incoming connections.
+🔒 End-to-End Encrypted Chat Relay
+A Secure, Multi-Threaded P2P Messaging System in Python

+A lightweight yet powerful demonstration of true End-to-end Encryption (E2EE) implemented from scratch using Elliptic Curve Cryptography, AES-GCM, and secure socket communication.
+This project shows how modern encrypted messengers derive keys, encrypt messages, and relay ciphertext safely—even through an untrusted server.

+🚀 Key Features
+🔐 True End-to-End Encryption (E2EE)

+All messages are encrypted locally before leaving the client device.
+The relay server receives only random-looking ciphertext, ensuring complete privacy.

+🔄 Perfect Forward Secrecy (PFS)

+Each session uses fresh Ephemeral ECDH (SECP256R1) keys.
+Even if a key is compromised, past conversations remain protected.

+🛡️ Authenticated Encryption

+Powered by AES-256-GCM, ensuring:

+Confidentiality

+Integrity

+Tamper detection

+Any modification to ciphertext instantly invalidates the message.

+🧵 Multi-threaded Architecture

+Separate threads handle:

+Sending messages

+Receiving messages

+…giving a smooth, real-time chat experience.

+🛰️ Blind Relay Server

+The server acts purely as a dumb pipe:

+No decryption

+No key storage

+No message inspection
+Exactly how a secure messenger should behave.

+🧰 Technology Stack
+Component	Technology
+Language	Python 3
+Networking	socket, threading
+Cryptography	cryptography (hazmat primitives)
+Key Exchange	ECDH (SECP256R1)
+Key Derivation	HKDF (SHA-256)
+Encryption	AES-256-GCM (256-bit)
+📦 Prerequisites

+Install dependencies:

+pip install cryptography

+Requires Python 3.8+.

+⚙️ Running the Project

+This system uses:

+1 server (relay)

+2 or more clients

+1️⃣ Start the Server
 python secure_server.py

+It will begin listening for incoming client connections.

-2. Start Client A
+2️⃣ Start Client A

-Open a new terminal window and run the client.

 python secure_client.py

-3. Start Client B
+3️⃣ Start Client B

-Open a third terminal window and run the client.

 python secure_client.py

+Once both clients are connected, the ECDH handshake happens automatically.
+You will see:

-Once the second client joins, the cryptographic handshake will occur automatically.
-You will see [SUCCESS] Secure Channel Established! on both screens.
-You can now chat securely!
+[SUCCESS] Secure Channel Established!

+You can now chat privately and securely!

-🔐 Security Architecture
+🔐 Security Architecture (Deep Dive)
+1. Initial Client Connection

-Connection: Clients connect to the central relay server via TCP sockets.
+Each client connects to the relay server via TCP.

-Handshake (ECDH):
+2. Ephemeral ECDH Handshake

-On startup, each client generates an ephemeral private/public key pair.

-Clients exchange public keys via the server.

-Each client mathematically derives the same shared secret using their private key and the peer's public key.
+Each client generates:

+An ephemeral ECC private key

+A matching public key

+Public keys are exchanged through the server (server cannot decrypt anything).

+Both clients compute:

+Shared Secret = ECDH(PrivateKey_self, PublicKey_peer)

+3. HKDF Key Derivation

-Key Derivation: The shared secret is passed through HKDF (HMAC-based Key Derivation Function) to generate a strong 256-bit AES session key.
+The shared secret is transformed into a strong AES key using:

-Transport:

-Messages are encrypted using AES-256-GCM.
+HKDF(SHA-256) → 256-bit AES Session Key

+4. Secure Transport

+For every message:

-A unique nonce (IV) is generated for every message.
+A unique nonce (IV) is generated.

+Message is encrypted with AES-256-GCM.

-The ciphertext + nonce are sent to the server.
+Ciphertext + nonce + auth-tag are sent to the server.

-The server broadcasts the payload to the other client.

-The recipient verifies the integrity tag and decrypts the message.
+Server broadcasts them as raw bytes.

+Recipient:

+Verifies integrity using GCM tag

+Decrypts the plaintext

+This ensures privacy, authenticity, and tamper detection.

 ⚠️ Disclaimer

-This project is for educational purposes to demonstrate cryptographic concepts and socket programming.
-While it uses industry-standard algorithms, it lacks features required for a production-grade secure messenger (e.g., identity verification/signing to prevent Man-in-the-Middle attacks between the client and server during the initial handshake).
+This project is built for educational and research purposes.
+Although it uses industry-standard cryptographic algorithms, it lacks:

+Identity verification

+Public key signatures

+Certificate pinning

+Therefore, it is not safe against MITM attacks during the handshake.
+For production-grade messengers, implement signed keys / X3DH / Double Ratchet.

 📄 License

 This project is open-source.
-Feel free to use it for learning or as a base for your own projects.
+Feel free to modify, extend, or integrate it into your own applications.